cmroboticsacademy/gazebosim_blueboat_ardupilot_sitl/Mission0.md

     <summary>Failed to arm?</summary>

     Before the robot arms, it goes through a series of checks.
 If one of the checks fails, the robot fails to arm.
 In the simulator, it is most likely due to three causes.
-    1. Your RC is throttling the robot and not set in a netural postion.
+    1. Your RC is throttling the robot and is not set in a neutral position.
 This will prevent EKF3 from activating.
-Try recalibrating your RC in vehicle configuration.
-If this fails, unplug the RC and manually arm through QGroundControl before plugging your RC back in.
+First try "flicking" the left stick down.
+This can reset it to neutral.
+If that does not work, try recalibrating your RC in vehicle configuration.
+If this fails, unplug the RC and manually arm it through QGroundControl before plugging it back in.
     2. You did not wait until EKF3 is active.
 You'll see errors stating you did not set the AHRS mode.
     3. The computer is running too slow to consistently send sensor data to ArduPilot, and will take a little longer to calibrate its position and satisfy all of the arming checks.

-    If this happens to you, wait until your QGroundControl status states "Ready to Fly" and is green and rearm.
+    If this happens to you, wait until your QGroundControl status shows "Ready to Fly" in green, then rearm.

     </details>